netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 After successful installation of VM, you will be automatically ssh'ed into machine.

-To run SCION you should navigate to source directory start infrastructure with following commands:
+To run SCION you can navigate to the source directory and start the infrastructure with following commands:

 ```shell
 vagrant ssh
 ```

-The SCION infrastructure is automatically startet at boot time of your VM.
+The SCION infrastructure is automatically started at boot time of your VM.
 You can control it using the `scion.sh` script located at `~/go/src/github.com/netsec-ethz/scion/`.
+You can easily get to that directory with `cd $SC`.

 ## Next steps